2qx/vermont.cool/empathy/README.md

 His influence is already here with us, everywhere in Vermont.

-To me, it is chilling and alarming to hear a Vermonter say, "I'll never gonna wear a mask again."
+To me, it is chilling and alarming to hear a Vermonter say, "I'm never gonna wear a mask again."

 It is chilling and alarming to hear so many Americans say, "I'll never get a vaccine again."